cs4alhaider/supabase-authentica-sms-hook/README.md

 The function supports automatic routing between SMS and WhatsApp based on phone number country codes.
 This is useful because WhatsApp is significantly cheaper (~20x) for international numbers.

+> [!IMPORTANT]
-> **Important:** To enable WhatsApp delivery, you must set `AUTHENTICA_WHATSAPP_TEMPLATE_ID` with a valid WhatsApp template from your Authentica.sa dashboard.
+> To enable WhatsApp delivery, you must set `AUTHENTICA_WHATSAPP_TEMPLATE_ID` with a valid WhatsApp template from your Authentica.sa dashboard.
 SMS and WhatsApp require different templates.

 | `SMS_COUNTRY_CODES` Value | Behavior                                              |
 | ------------------------- | ----------------------------------------------------- |